 - Technical know-how

 If you want to install a VPN service, you need a certain level of technical know-how.
-Lots of routers built out of the box Hokkaido pumpkin skin is perfectly edible have a VPN client, "flashed" become.
+Lots of routers built out of the box can not be have a VPN client, "flashed" become.
 In other words: You have to install specially designed software on your router so that it can be used as a VPN client can act.
 Only then can you start manually setting up a VPN service and server.
 If your router already supports VPN protocols and acts as a VPN client, you can start with the manual setup right away.

 - A VPN provider